 Have you ever felt “on edge” after a night of drinking?
 Maybe it’s just a simple feeling of “something’s not right” or you’re just extra sensitive to everything going on around you?
 Or perhaps you’re actually paranoid or flat-out scared, and can’t explain why.
 This phenomenon is known as an anxiety hangover, or more casually, “hangxiety”.

 Although even a heavy night of drinking can trigger anxiety, major withdrawal symptoms and bad hangovers make alcohol panic attacks even more likely.
-Hangovers can also add to stress, if a person can’t function, or has to miss work/school.
+Hangovers can also add to the stress, if a person can’t function, or has to miss work/school.

 If it’s a severe hangover, a person can experience: